37th Separate Guards Motor Rifle Brigade: Russian invasion of Ukraine

 The brigade was committed to the Russian invasion of Ukraine.
 Elements of the brigade participated in the Kyiv offensive.
-On 23 March, Ukrainian journalist Roman Tsimbalyuk posted a video showing brigade commander Colonel Yuri Medvedev being evacuated after having been run over by his own troops due to reportedly being dissatisfied with the about 50 percent casualties that the unit had suffered during their fight at the battle of Makariv.
-Colonel Medvedev later died in hospital.
-This was widely repeated by Western intelligence officials as a sign of widespread Russian demoralization during the war.
+On 23 March, Ukrainian journalist Roman Tsimbalyuk claimed that the brigade commander, Colonel Yuri Medvedev, had been run over by his own troops due to reportedly being dissatisfied with the about 50 percent casualties that the unit had suffered during the battle of Makariv.
+This claim was widely repeated by Western intelligence officials as a sign of widespread Russian demoralization during the war.
+One official said that the colonel died, but this statement was later retracted over conflicting evidence.
 After the Russian retreat from Kyiv Oblast, the brigade was deployed to eastern Ukraine.

 On 20 April, residents of Kyakhta, the city of the unit's garrison, purchased a quadrocopter UAV to be sent to the brigade in Ukraine using funds from a donation drive.

 Elements of the 37th Separate Guards Motor Rifle Brigade are suspected of participation to war crimes in Motyzhyn near Bucha during the Russian invasion of Ukraine.

 On 31 March 2024, the Ukrainian 47th Separate Mechanized Brigade claimed to have repelled the 37th Guards Brigade near Avdiivka, forcing it to be withdrawn, and claimed to have "eliminated" 1,300 Russian soldiers and 30 units of equipment over the past month.

+On 19 July 2026, Militarnyi said that a member of the brigade, Artem Belikov, who Ukrainian investigators suspect was involved in carrying out orders to open fire on two civilian cars attempting to evacuate in March 2022, killing a man, woman and their 15-year old daughter had been reported as killed by Ukrainian forces.